Web-Affan-Farooq/Manzarri/README.md

 - Create a user-friendly section for adding products from the dashboard.

 **Advanced :**
-- Create an events section from which the admin can create events.
 - Create a finances section for managing financial data.
 - Implement an AI Agent to handle administration and warehouse systems.
 - Integrate Facebook ads automation